ThatOneGriff/rs-the-game/README.md

 ## Notes

 0) Work was done on a Windows machine.
-That said, Windows dependencies should be minimal: I only reckon one `#include <windows.h>` in `./project/helpers/helpers.c` for colored console output.
+That said, Windows dependencies should be minimal: there's only one `#include <windows.h>` in `./project/helpers/helpers.c` for colored console output, and the build instruction themselves would need to be rewritten (as they use `.dll`'s).
 1) **Download the libraries.** Put the folders into `./SDL3/` and the `.dll` files into the root folder:
 	- SDL3: https://github.com/libsdl-org/SDL/releases - `./SDL3/SDL/`, `./SDL3.dll`;
 	- SDL3_image: https://github.com/libsdl-org/SDL_image/releases - `./SDL3/SDL_image/`, `./SDL3_image.dll`;